jimasp/behave-vsc/README.md

 ### Otherwise

 - Does your project meet the [Project Requirements](#project-requirements) and have the [Required project directory structure](#required-project-directory-structure)?
-- If you have set the `featuresPath` in extension settings, make sure it matches the paths setting in your behave configuration file.
+- If you have set the `featuresPath` in extension settings, make sure it matches the `paths` setting in your behave configuration file.
+- Did you set extension settings in your user settings instead of your workspace settings?
 - Have you tried *manually* running the behave command that is logged in the Behave VSC output window?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
 - Do you have the correct extension [settings](#extension-settings) for your project?
 (See [Q&A](#Q&A) for information on how to see your effective settings.)